testingisdocumenting/blog/blog-content/articles/ultimate-end-to-end-test.md

 * We tested Game Store on multiple layers, using one layer to set-up and re-inforce tests on the other layers.
 * We used consistent matchers and concepts like `should`, `waitTo`, `Persona` across layers.
-* We saw how each step and assertions is captured by webtau and written to console and rich HTML report.
+* We saw how each step and assertions is captured by WebTau and written to console and rich HTML report.
 * We saw how REPL can improve feedback loop and make you write tests faster.
 * We saw how writing tests can generate artifacts to help you with writing User facing documentation.